Home

 Bugg

 When foxtrot was played, same as today also bugg was danced.
-But I had at that time not visited any dance course for bugg, but rather just imitated other dancers.
+But I had at that time not visited any dance class for bugg, but rather just imitated other dancers.

 At that time the bugg dancing was not always well seen, because the dance floor was almost always crowded, which required dancers to follow the flow on the dance floor and use as little space as possible.
 So bugg dancers were advised to stay in the middle of the dance floor, and also for some time were only allowed to dance bugg in every other modern dance.

 So the bugg dance I met then was mainly danced without much movement around the dance floor.
-The steps I imitated were based on that, and - as I remember it now - may be that was also the case in the first bugg dance courses I later visisted.
-That was changed when I again took a few bugg courses, the basic steps were then changed so bugg dancers moved around the dance floor.
+The steps I imitated were based on that, and - as I remember it now - may be that was also the case in the first bugg dance classes I later visisted.
+That was changed when I again joined a few bugg classes, the basic steps were then changed so bugg dancers moved around the dance floor.

-Despite these later courses, I am not sure if I still mix my initial bug dance with the bug dance I later learned.
-For that reason, I refrain from describe the bug dance here, and recommend instead those interested to participate in a dance course.
+Despite these later classes, I am not sure if I still mix my initial bug dance with the bug dance I later learned.
+For that reason, I refrain from describe the bug dance here, and recommend instead those interested to participate in a dance class.

 Swing - jive, lindy hop, boogie woogie